Institute of Education Sciences/National Center for Education Statistics (IES), Department of Education (ED).

 The Department of Education (ED), in accordance with the Paperwork Reduction Act of 1995 (PRA) (44 U.S.C.
 3506(c)(2)(A)), provides the general public and Federal agencies with an opportunity to comment on proposed, revised, and continuing collections of information.
 This helps the Department assess the impact of its information collection requirements and minimize the public's reporting burden.
 It also helps the public understand the Department's information collection requirements and provide the requested data in the desired format.
 ED is soliciting comments on the proposed information collection request (ICR) that is described below.
 The Department of Education is especially interested in public comment addressing the following issues: (1) Is this collection necessary to the proper functions of the Department; (2) will this information be processed and used in a timely manner; (3) is the estimate of burden accurate; (4) how might the Department enhance the quality, utility, and clarity of the information to be collected; and (5) how might the Department minimize the burden of this collection on the respondents, including through the use of information technology.
 Please note that written comments received in response to this notice will be considered public records.

 Abstract: The Middle Grades Longitudinal Study of 2016-2017 (MGLS:2017) is the first study sponsored by the National Center for Education Statistics (NCES), within the Institute of Education Sciences (IES) of the U.S. Department of Education (ED), to follow a nationally-representative sample of students as they enter and move through the middle grades (grades 6-8).
 The data collected through repeated measures of key constructs will provide a rich descriptive picture of the academic experiences and development of students during these critical years and will allow researchers to examine associations between contextual factors and student outcomes.
 The study will focus on student achievement in mathematics and literacy along with measures of student socioemotional wellbeing and other outcomes.
-The study will also include a special sample of students with different types of disabilities that will provide descriptive information on their outcomes, educational experiences, and special education services.
-Baseline data for the MGLS: 2017 will be collected from a nationally-representative sample of 6th grade students in winter of 2017 with annual follow-ups in winter 2018 and winter 2019 when most of the students in the sample will be in grades 7 and 8, respectively.
-This request is to contact and recruit public school districts and public and private schools to participate in the winter 2016 concurrent item validation and operational field tests for the MGLS:2017.
-The primary purpose of the Item Validation Field Test is to determine the psychometric properties of items and the predictive potential of assessment and survey items so that valid, reliable, and useful assessment and survey instruments can be composed for the main study.
-The primary purposes of the Operational Field Test are to obtain information on recruiting, particularly for the targeted disability groups; on obtaining a tracking sample that can be used to study mobility patterns in subsequent years; and on administrative procedures.
+The study will also include an oversample of students with different types of disabilities that will provide descriptive information on their outcomes, educational experiences, and special education services.
+Baseline data for the MGLS:2017 will be collected from a nationally-representative sample of 6th grade students in Spring of 2017 with annual follow-ups in Spring 2018 and Spring 2019 when most of the students in the sample will be in grades 7 and 8, respectively.
+This request is to contact and recruit public school districts and public and private schools to participate in the Spring 2015 field test for the MGLS:2017.

 End Supplemental Information